AmitSharmamad/slack-blockify/README.md

 ## **Why blockify?**

 Reaching the function that handles a block-kit interactive action, involves nested conditional checks, which becomes difficult to handle as the number of actions grow.
-Blockify abstracts all the boiler plate code of conditional checks, giving a clean approach, using DI (Dependency Injection), to organise the Action Handlers better.
+Blockify abstracts all the boiler plate code with conditional checks, providing a clean approach, using DI (Dependency Injection), to organise the Action Handlers in a better way.

 # Usage